weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

 ### STEP 2 - **Setup CommerceTools**

+You can skip this step if you already have the CommerceTools setup done and all information below.

 Again, details on the needed information regarding the needed ENV vars can be found [here](https://github.com/weareplanet/commercetools-planet-integration/tree/main#enviroment-configuration) altogether with links for how to get them.
-This procedure covers _**PARTIALLY**_ how to setup CommerceTools.
+This procedure covers _PARTIALLY_ how to setup CommerceTools.
 A suggestion is to look [here](https://docs.commercetools.com/getting-started/#create-an-api-client).

 _**First**_, you must setup your access in CommerceTools (account, credentials, projects).